ckckckc/learnyoumongo/README.md

 #### projection

 Optional.
 Specifies the fields to return in the documents that match the query filter.
 To return all fields in the matching documents, omit this parameter.

-For details, see Projection.
+#### find example:

 ```
 db.collection('parrots').find({